OAtulA/frontend-landing-page/README.md

 - I might very soon conquer my frontend fear.
 - Also feel like apart from animations.
 I might barely use normal css.
 As writing it is slow.

+### Using Figma is good

+- I simply took the image uploaded it to Figma
+- Used the frame tool and broke the design into logical pieces
+- It made the final code part much easier.
+- I just drew the box layout for things.
+- A bit too many.
+But its ok in the begining
+- It made writing very intuitive.

 ## The challenge

 Your challenge is to build out this landing page and get it looking as close to the design as possible.